Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 Speak With a Golden Visa LawyerHow we calculated this

-The Portugal fund scenario uses fee structures from the Movingto Verified Fund Index, our proprietary database of every CMVM-regulated Golden Visa fund in Portugal.
-Returns are modelled at base, pessimistic, and optimistic cases against the historical performance distribution of the private equity and venture capital funds in the index.
+The Portugal fund scenario uses fee structures from the Movingto fund directory, a database of CMVM-regulated Golden Visa funds in Portugal where verification is a documentation check, not an endorsement, rating, or eligibility/quality determination.
+Returns are modelled at base, pessimistic, and optimistic cases against the historical performance distribution of the private equity and venture capital funds in the directory.
+These are illustrative model outputs, not forecasts; funds can lose money and a negative scenario would reduce proceeds below the amount invested.
+Capital is at risk.

 The Greece scenario uses purchase prices and rental yield data from Bank of Greece statistics, Greek Ministry of Migration and Asylum reporting on 2024–2025 application volumes, and current ENFIA and transfer tax rates.
 Property appreciation assumptions are based on the post-2024 deceleration in Greek residential real estate growth.